tdwg/tcs2/docs/tcs-terms.md

 		<tr>
 			<td>Comments</td>
 			<td><p>Taxon Concept Relationships are a set of relationships that allow for the  alignment of Taxon Concepts – or taxon concept mapping.
 The main  relationship types coincide with topological relationships that are widely  used in spatial analysis, analysis of computer networks, artificial  intelligence, etc. In particular, they are the relationships that are used  in RCC-5 Region Connection Calculus, which allows for reasoning.</p>
-<p>An extra controlled term <code>intersects</code> has been added to the Taxon Concept  Relationship Type Vocabulary to accommodate Taxon Concept Relationship  statements between Taxon Concepts of which we know that they have at least  one member in common, but where the more specific topological relationship  is not easily inferred.
-Also, a property  <code>traditionalSynonymyRelationshipType</code> has been added to refine the  <code>intersects</code> relationship type for terms that are in use in traditional  synonymy and are better dealt with as Taxon Concept Relationships than  nomenclatural relationships.</p>
+<p>An extra controlled term <code>intersects</code> has been added to the Taxon Concept  Relationship Type Vocabulary to accommodate Taxon Concept Relationship  statements between Taxon Concepts of which we know that they have at least  one member in common, but where the more specific topological relationship  is not easily inferred.</p>
 <p>Taxon Concept Relationship statements can be made in the treatment of the  subject Taxon Concept or by third parties.</p></td>
 		</tr>
 		<tr>